Death of Adama Traoré

-Adama Traoré ([adama tʁaɔʁe]; 19 July 1992 – 19 July 2016) was a black French man who died in custody after being restrained and apprehended by police.
+Adama Traoré ([adama tʁaɔʁe]; 19 July 1992 – 19 July 2016) was a black French man of Malian descent who died in custody after being restrained and apprehended by police.
 His death triggered riots and protests against police brutality in France, with new resurgence and resonance since the murder of George Floyd in the United States that some perceived as being under similar circumstances in 2020.

-Of Malian descent, Traoré was born in Val-d'Oise.

 Arrest and death

 On 19 July 2016, Adama Traoré's 24th birthday, Traoré was out with his older brother Bagui in the Paris suburb of Beaumont-sur-Oise.
 Police approached the pair, seeking to arrest Bagui for extortion with violence against a disabled woman.
 The officers requested to check their IDs, but Adama did not have his and fled.
 He was caught by officers, but fled again and was caught a second time.
 The officers locked a handcuff around one of his wrists, but Adama was having hard time catching his breath and requested a few minutes to rest, which they granted to him.
 At that point, one of the arresting officers was attacked and knocked to the ground by an unknown third party who fled the scene, allowing Traoré to escape again to hide in a nearby house.
 Three officers of the National Gendarmerie found him hiding under a sheet without the handcuffs and pinned him down to arrest him.

 Following his arrest, Traoré stood up on his own but officers claim he seemed to be in some physical distress.
-He was taken to a police vehicle and then to the nearby police station, a journey that took 3-4 minutes.
+He was taken to a police vehicle and then to the nearby police station, a journey that took 3–4 minutes.
 On arrival at the station, the officers noticed Traoré had urinated on himself and was unconscious but they stated that he was still breathing.
 The officers placed Traoré on the ground and called the emergency services.
 At that moment, Bagui, who had been handled by other officers, arrived at the station and upon seeing his brother on the ground he shouted: "Be careful with my brother, he has a health condition!".
 When fire service paramedics arrived and saw Traoré was no longer breathing, they called an emergency medical team from the SAMU who tried to resuscitate him.
 After an hour, Traoré was declared dead at the scene.
 After his death Traoré was found to have been in possession of €1,330 in cash and a bag of cannabis.

-Traoré had previously been convicted of various offenses–including rebellion and violence against the police, extortion, drug related offenses, and stealing–and had been incarcerated twice.
+Traoré had previously been convicted of various offenses – including rebellion and violence against the police, extortion, drug related offenses, and stealing – and had been incarcerated twice.
 He had been released from prison in May 2016, two months before his death.
-He has also been accused of repeatedly raping his cellmate while incarcerated, whom the French penal authority subsequently compensated.
+He has also been alleged to have repeatedly raped his cellmate while incarcerated, whom the French penal authority subsequently compensated.